Televac Active Digital Vacuum Gauges

-The Fredericks Company’s Televac® vacuum measurement brand designs and manufactures active vacuum gauges that combine Televac’s passive vacuum gauges and controlling electronics into one compact unit.
+The Fredericks Company’s Televac® vacuum pressure measurement brand designs and manufactures active gauges (also called analog or digital gauges) that combine Televac®’s passive gauges (also called vacuum sensors) and controlling electronics into one compact unit for pressure measurement.

-Active vacuum gauges are a compact, easy to use, and cost effective solution for a wide range of vacuum measurement applications, the most common being heat treat and vacuum furnaces and semiconductor manufacturing equipment.
+These active gauges are compact, easy to use, and cost effective solutions for a wide range of vacuum measurement applications, the most common being heat treat and vacuum furnaces, vacuum distillation, thin film deposition, and semiconductor manufacturing equipment.

-Terminology varies from different manufacturers, but at Televac we differentiate between passive vacuum gauges and active vacuum gauges (check out our terminology reference).
+Terminology varies from different manufacturers, but at Televac® we differentiate between passive gauges and active gauges (check out our terminology reference).

 Active gauges are also sometimes called digital vacuum gauges or analog vacuum gauges, because they have a digital display and digital communications, along with an analog 0 to 10 V DC output.